Skip to main content

 dict[str, object]

+The result of this method is a dictionary object with a 'data' dictionary and a 'success' dictionary.
+The first level is the success to the AD server.
+The second Data level is the status of the actual request.
 Since this is a compound request, the data contains an object with it's own request and results contained within.
 The object will explain any issues with the request.

 Example return